 A wedding ceremony brings together many cultural influences, family dynamics, and emotional expectations, as well as logistical challenges.
 A Celebrant who intends to be helpful to a couple and their families and community as they prepare for this event, and to conduct a meaningful, personal, dignified and joyful ceremony, should be able to offer three things: a non-anxious presence, a set of useful resources, and a theoretical understanding of the process and their role.

 This course introduces Humanist Celebrants to the process of working with couples in order to plan a wedding ceremony from a Humanist perspective.
+This course will inform you how to get endorsed and build necessary skills, but it will not endorse or certify you.
+You will need to complete the endorsement process with The Humanist Society if you wish to become a humanist celebrant.

 by Rev. Kendyl Gibbons